 - Find a section called Advanced or Management: This is where you’ll find firmware updates.
 Download any updates that are available.
 Now your system is up to date.

-If there is an option in your router settings that enables automatic updates, turn it on.
-Also, make sure wireless encryption is running at the standard for WPA2 or new WPA3.
+If an option in your router settings enables automatic updates, turn it on.
+Also, ensure wireless encryption is running at the standard for WPA2 or new WPA3.

 While you’re at it, test its firewall to ensure it will protect you in the future.
 Tap or click here to get started.